pyexcel/pyexcel-odsr/README.rst

-Let's assume the following file is a huge ods file:
+Let's assume the following file is a huge  file:

 .. code-block:: python